 In the 51st Letter to Lucilius, Seneca defines a happy person as someone “who is at peace with himself.”
 I would add that a happy person is someone who has done his best to tilt the odds for success and happiness very much in his favour.

-If you are interested in putting rational ideas into practice in all kind of situations, I recommend you my book “Against all odds: How to achieve great victories in desperate times.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Against all odds: How to achieve great victories in desperate times.”